Sem1Rose/fabric-shell/config.md

 ## Path parsing

 Paths could be expressed in the config file in two different ways: either explicitly by using the absolute path, or by using `platformdirs` as a shortcut.
 The syntax is: `PLATFORMDIRS_FOLDER-PATH`.
 So for example, if i wanted to reference the `~/.config/some_file.ext` in the config, it should be written as `user_config_dir-some_file.ext`, which when parsed will give the absolute path of `some_file.ext`.
 Having hyphens `-` in the `PATH` is not an issue, i.e. `user_config_dir-file-name-with-hyphens.ext` will be parsed to `/home/USERNAME/.config/file-name-with-hyphens.ext`.
+Adding '\"' around the path will be preserved in the parsed path, eg: `\"user_config_dir-some_file.ext\"` will be parsed to `"/home/USERNAME/.config/some_file.ext"`.

 All `platformdirs` functions are supported, including but not limited to:
 - `user_config_dir`